Young, healthy people may have to wait until 2022 for vaccine, top WHO scientist says

 “Once we have a vaccine, we can aim to have population immunity — herd immunity — because you’ll need to vaccinate at least 70 percent of people, have them protected, to really break the transmission,” she said.

-More than 150 countries have joined the WHO’s Covax initiative, a cooperative arrangement in which nations combine forces to invest in vaccine development and agree to allocate the first doses based on population and then by level of risk.
+More than 150 countries have joined the WHO’s Covid-19 Vaccines Global Access Facility, or Covax, initiative, a cooperative arrangement in which nations combine forces to invest in vaccine development and agree to allocate the first doses based on population and then by level of risk.

 The initiative has said its goal is to have 2 billion doses of safe vaccines to deliver by the end of 2021 — a goal that could mean one dose for roughly a quarter of the world.